jamesmontemagno/Xamarin.Plugins/Geolocator/README.md

 ## ![](http://www.refractored.com/images/plugin_icon_geolocator.png) Geolocator Plugin for Xamarin and Windows

 Simple cross platform plugin to get GPS location including heading, speed, and more.
+Additionally, you can track geolocation changes :)

 Ported from [Xamarin.Mobile](http://www.github.com/xamarin/xamarin.mobile) to a cross platform API.